orgua/OneWireHub/README.md

 ### Further features:
 - hot-plug slaves as needed
 - supports up to eight slaves for now, but small changes can easily extend this to 32
-- cleaner, faster code with c++11 features (requires arduino 1.6.6 or higher)
+- cleaner, faster code with c++11 features (requires arduino 1.6.x or higher)
 - arduino-dependencies are found in the mockup "arduino.h" (for portability and tests)
 - good documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- per-bit-CRC16 with sendAndCRC16() for loadbalancing, 900ns/bit, could be done for recvAndCRC16() too
-- add examples for onewire-master
+- add examples for onewire-master, for testing the bus
-- rework of checkReset() and showPresence() - Hub is much more reliable now and it saves ~120 byte space
+- rework of checkReset() and showPresence() - Hub is much more reliable now and it saves ~120 byte prog-space
-- faster CRC16 (ds2450 and ds2408 and ds2423), still potential left if there are remaining timing-problems
+- faster CRC16 (ds2450 and ds2408 and ds2423), takes 5-7µs/byte instead of 10µs
 - refactored the interface: hub.poll() replaces hub.waitForRequest()
 - extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete
 - implement and test ds2438